Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/Proposal/03-Solution/03-Solution.md

 Apply open-source methods.

-Encourage adoption of maturity standards in distributed organization.
+Encourage adoption of maturity standards in DAOs.